Coarse-Grained Methods for Heterogeneous Vesicles with Phase-Separated Domains: Elastic Mechanics of Shape Fluctuations, Plate Compression, and Channel Insertion: Mapping Particle Configurations to Continuum Fields: Spherical Harmonics Representations

 We consider the elasticity theory for homogeneous membranes introduced by Helfrich~\cite{Helfrich1973} and Canham~\cite{Canham1970} based on local mean and spontaneous curvatures.
 The free energy $E$ associated with membrane shape is

-The $k_c$ denotes the bending rigidity, $H$ the mean curvature, $c_0$ the spontaneous curvature, and $dA$ the infinitesimal vesicle surface area.
+{The $k_c$ denotes the bending rigidity, $H$ the mean curvature, $c_0$ the spontaneous curvature, $dA$ the infinitesimal vesicle surface area, and $\lambda$ the tensile stress, serving as a Lagrange multiplier to maintain constant area.}

-We can linearize the free energy in Eq.~\ref{helfrich_energy} around the reference configuration of a sphere and expand in spherical harmonics.
-We consider the case of a vanishing spontaneous curvature $c_0 = 0$.
-In this case, the linearization yields an expression~\cite{Helfrich1989} for the free energy in terms of the spherical harmonics expansion as
+{We linearize the free energy in equation~\refp{helfrich_energy} in the case of vanishing spontaneous curvature $c_0 = 0$ around the reference configuration of a sphere and expand in spherical harmonics.
+In this case, the tensile stress term does not play a role in the second variation~\cite{Helfrich1989}.
+The free energy can be expressed in terms of spherical harmonics as}

 The $a_{\ell m}$ denote the spherical harmonic expansion coefficients of the shape discussed in Section \ref{sec:surface_representation}.